 Federal student loans come with several different deferment options:

 - In-school deferment.
 Defer your student loans while you’re still in school and during the six-month grace period after you drop below half time.
-Interest doesn’t add up on subsidized loans, and it doesn’t capitalize on Perkins Loans.
+Interest doesn’t add up on subsidized loans.

 - Graduate fellowship deferment.
 Defer your student loans while you attend a graduate fellowship program full time.
 Repayments start as soon as you leave for most loans.

 - Rehabilitation training program deferment.
 Defer your student loans if you enter rehab for any reason, including recovering from an injury or addiction.
 Repayments start as soon as you leave the program for most federal loans.

 - Unemployment deferment.
 If you can’t find a job, you might qualify for six months of unemployment deferment.
 Borrowers can get a total of 36 months of unemployment deferment over the life of a student loan.

 - Economic hardship deferment.
 Former students who qualify for federal benefits programs or are serving in the Peace Corps can get up to 36 months of economic hardship deferment as long as it meets the government’s requirements.

 - Military service and post–active duty deferment.
 Servicemembers who are about to go on active duty or returning from active duty can defer their federal loans for up to 13 months after their military service ends.